brayfe/lpn/Introduction.md

 > ...bring unity to a system of disjointed output components (blocks, page callbacks, menus, theme settings, and more) and **provide a standardized mechanism of output, new tools for placing content on a page**, and a potential for performance gains amongst other benefits.

-Moreover, this project's goal is to be content placement tool that is **simple and intuitive**.
+Moreover, this project's goal is to be a content placement tool that is **simple and intuitive**.

 If you're familiar with [Panels](https://www.drupal.org/project/panels), another way of saying that is: Layout Per Node is a take on "Panels Lite."